-The Davenport Project heads up to the McMenamins Old Church & Pub in Wilsonville for our next free History Pub presentation, co-sponsored by the Wilsonville Public Library, Wilsonville-Boones Ferry Historical Society, the Oregon Encyclopedia, and McMenamins, On tap will be a lively and visually entertaining presentation, on the life and times of political cartoonist Homer C. Davenport, late of Silverton.
+On March 25 The Davenport Project heads up to the McMenamins Old Church & Pub in Wilsonville for our next free History Pub presentation, staring at 6:30, co-sponsored by the Wilsonville Public Library, Wilsonville-Boones Ferry Historical Society, and McMenamins, On tap will be a lively and visually entertaining presentation, on the life and times of political cartoonist Homer C. Davenport, late of Silverton.

 The Extraordinary Life of Homer Davenport, Political Cartoonist